citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AddCatalogDesktopModel.md

 HasIncludedUsers returns a boolean if a field has been set.

+### SetIncludedUsersNil

+`func (o *AddCatalogDesktopModel) SetIncludedUsersNil(b bool)`

+ SetIncludedUsersNil sets the value for IncludedUsers to be an explicit nil

+### UnsetIncludedUsers
+`func (o *AddCatalogDesktopModel) UnsetIncludedUsers()`

+UnsetIncludedUsers ensures that no value is present for IncludedUsers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)